ken-okabe/ken-okabe.github.io/_site/0-book/unit-0/section-0/0-about-unit.md

 # 💡 Experience Quality Coding for AI ✨

-Welcome to Experience Quality Coding!
-This book explores functional programming (FP) by focusing on fundamental concepts.
+Welcome to **Experience Quality Coding for AI**!
+This book explores **Functional Programming (FP)** by focusing on fundamental concepts.
 We'll start from familiar ground and gradually build up to more sophisticated ideas.

 ## Special Edition and Your Next Generation AI could Copy